We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Factor is primarily targeted at people who lack the time or desire to prepare meals from scratch.
 However, even the best home cooks have busy days, so it can be helpful to have a few prepared meals in your fridge or freezer.

-With that said, if you enjoy cooking, then it’s cheaper to simply prepare your own meals ahead of time and store a few servings in the freezer for quick lunches or dinners.
+With that said, if you enjoy cooking, it’s cheaper to simply prepare your own meals ahead of time and store a few servings in the freezer for quick lunches or dinners.

 When did Factor change its name and why?